cristicismas/markdown-to-html/README.md

 `./test.sh` -> runs the tests for the tokenizer package, then the main package, outputting the binaries in the bin/ directory

+### NOTE:

+The parser for this doesn't use recursive rendering, so some nested stuff may not work properly.